Canon 6D Mark II vs Nikon P900

 |17.||Ricoh GR II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 6D Mark II has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Nikon P900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.